Authentication¶

 flarchitect also provides a simple login route for this strategy.
 POST to

-with a Basic
+/auth/login with a Basic Authorization header to verify

 credentials and receive basic user information: